Roscosmos Launches Satellite Drone Control: Signal Directly from Orbit

 Illustration of the Gonets orbital system

-Akim Ivkin, Head of the Federal Projects Implementation Department at Gonets Satellite System JSC, clarified that it is proposed to use frequencies in the P- (up to 1 GHz) and S-bands (2–4 GHz).
-These bands are assigned to Roscosmos but are not actually used.
+Akim Ivkin, Head of the Federal Projects Implementation Department at JSC Satellite System Gonets, clarified that it is proposed to use frequencies in the P- (up to 1 GHz) and S-bands (2–4 GHz).
+These bands were assigned to Roscosmos but are not actually used.

-The existing band of 5030–5091 MHz has been allocated for drone control, but there is no operational satellite infrastructure in this range.
+The existing 5030–5091 MHz band has been allocated for drone control, but there is no operational satellite infrastructure in this range.
 Therefore, we propose to use the existing frequencies in the P and S-bands.

-Akim Ivkin, Head of the Implementation Department at Gonets Satellite System JSC
+Akim Ivkin, Head of the Implementation Department at JSC Satellite System Gonets

-It should be noted that the Gonets satellite communication channel is designed to adjust routes, transmit control data, and exchange short messages.
+It should be noted that the Gonets satellite communication channel is designed for route correction, transmission of control data, and exchange of short messages.
 Until the end of 2025, Gonets is focused on developing unmanned transport control technologies.

 Now on home